Herpes

 Causes, Symptoms, Treatment & Prevention

 Genital herpes is a common sexually transmitted infection caused by the herpes simplex virus (HSV).
-The CDC estimated there were 572,000 new genital herpes infections in the United States in a single year.
-Type 1 (HSV‑1) generally affects the lips and mouth, while genital herpes is usually caused by type 2.
-The virus is spread through sexual contact, including vaginal, anal and oral sex.
+CDC estimated that there were 572,000 new genital herpes infections in the United States in a single year.
+Type 1 (HSV-1) is usually infecting the lips and the mouth.
+While genital herpes is caused by Type 2.
+Genital herpes is spread through sexual contact, including vaginal, anal, and oral sex.

 Symptoms